Last updated Tuesday 2 June 2020

-HMRC are urgently setting up a portal and process for us to claim this reimbursement on your behalf.
+HMRC have an excellent portal and application form for us to claim this reimbursement on your behalf.
 Please contact us immediately if you have any workers you need to temporarily send home, so that we can make the applications.

 Reclaim Sick Pay for employees – employers can now reclaim up to 2 weeks worth of Statutory Sick Pay (SSP) paid to employees, with a COVID-19 sickness absence.
 Additionally, the SSP eligible period will now start on the first day of absence – NOT the fourth day.
 Employees do not need to give you a GP fit note but you should, as always, maintain records of staff absences and payments of SSP.
 We can help trigger the SSP and reclaim if we already run your payroll, or provide guidance if you run your own.
 The Government is working to set up a prompt repayment mechanism for this SSP reclaim.
 Additionally, employers should be able to reclaim expenditure for any employee who has claimed SSP as a result of COVID-19.

 Loans (12 months interest free) – the Coronavirus Business Interruption Loan Scheme to support long-term viable businesses who may need to respond to cash-flow pressures by seeking additional finance, with the first 12 months (was 6 months when first announced!) interest free (or rather the interest is covered by the Government).
 Contact your bank to enquire.